 DESCRIPTION OF PORTFOLIO.
-The portfolio contains 37 issues of common stock of domestic and foreign companies and 6 closed-end funds.
-100% of the issues are initially represented by the Sponsor's contracts to purchase.
-Based upon the principal business of each issuer and current market values, the following industries are represented by the common stocks of the companies in the portfolio (and does not include the closed-end funds whose portfolios are not fixed): consumer products and services; energy; financials; health care; industrials; materials; telecommunication services; and utilities.
+The portfolio of the Trust contains 16 issues of common stock of companies including, among other issuers, real estate investment trusts and master limited partnerships, and 10 issues of common stock of closed-end investment companies.
+100% of the issues are represented by the Sponsor's contracts to purchase.
+Based upon the principal business of each issuer and current market values, the following industries are represented by the common stocks of the companies in the portfolio (and does not include the Funds whose portfolios are not fixed): energy; financials; industrials; telecommunications services; and utilities.

 PRINCIPAL RISK CONSIDERATIONS.
 Unitholders can lose money by investing in this Trust.
-The value of the Units and the Securities included in the portfolio can each decline in value.
+The value of the Units, the Securities and the securities held by the Funds included in the portfolio can each decline in value.
 An investment in Units of the Trust should be made with an understanding of the following risks:

-- Since the portfolio of the Trust is unmanaged, in general the Sponsor can only sell Securities under certain extraordinary circumstances, at the Trust's termination or in order to meet redemptions.
+- Since the portfolio of the Trust is unmanaged, in general, the Sponsor can only sell Securities under certain extraordinary circumstances, at the Trust's termination or in order to meet redemptions.
 As a result, the price at which each Security is sold may not be the highest price it attained during the life of the Trust. - Price fluctuations of particular Securities will change the portfolio's composition throughout the life of the Trust.
 When cash or a letter of credit is deposited with instructions to purchase Securities in order to create additional Units, an increase in the price of a particular Security between the time of deposit and the time that Securities are purchased will cause the Units to be comprised of less of that Security and more of the remaining Securities.
-In addition, brokerage fees incurred in purchasing the Securities will be an expense of the Trust and such fees will dilute the existing Unitholders' interests.
+In addition, brokerage fees incurred in purchasing the Securities will be an expense of the Trust and such fees will dilute the existing Unitholders' interests. - The risk that the financial condition of the issuers of the securities in the Trust and comprising the portfolios of the Funds may become impaired or that the general condition of the stock market may worsen (both of which may contribute directly to a decrease in the value of the Securities and thus in the value of the Units).